Alfred Lawson

 Alfred William Lawson (March 24, 1869 – November 29, 1954) was an English-born professional baseball player, aviator, and utopian philosopher.
 He played baseball, managed and promoted leagues from 1887 through 1916, and pioneered the U.S. aircraft industry.
 He also published two early aviation trade journals.

 Lawson is frequently cited as the inventor of the airliner and received several of the first air mail contracts, which he ultimately did not fulfill.
 He founded the Lawson Aircraft Company in Green Bay, Wisconsin, to build military training aircraft and later the Lawson Airplane Company in South Milwaukee, Wisconsin, to build airliners.

 The crash of his ambitious Lawson L-4 "Midnight Liner" during its trial flight takeoff on May 8, 1921, ended his best chance for commercial aviation success.

 In 1904, he wrote a utopian novel, Born Again, in which he developed the philosophy which later became Lawsonomy.

 Baseball career (1888–1907)

 Lawson made one start for the Boston Beaneaters and two for the Pittsburgh Alleghenys during the 1890 season.
 His minor league playing career lasted through 1895.

+Lawson was a pioneer in night baseball, more than thirty years before the first night game would be played in the Major Leagues.
+Lawson invented a "portable electric light plant" which illuminated the field from 18 poles which he marketed to minor league and semi-professional clubs in 1901 and 1902.
+In late May and early June 1902, night exhibitions by "electric light" were played in Pottsville, Pennsylvania; Camden, New Jersey; and Philadelphia.

 Lawson later managed in the minors from 1905 to 1907.